The First Wives Club: Plot

-In 1969, four friends, Annie, Brenda, Elise, and Cynthia, graduate from Middlebury College.
-Cynthia gives each of them matching pearl necklaces and makes them promise always to be there for each other.
-In the present day, the four women have lost touch, and Cynthia's ex-husband, who was made wealthy by her family connections, has just married a much younger woman.
-She gives her housekeeper her pearl necklace and letters to mail to her three former friends, and she commits suicide.
+In 1969, to celebrate their graduation from Middlebury College, Cynthia Swann gives her friends Annie MacDuggan, Brenda Morelli, and Elise Eliot matching pearl necklaces as parting gifts and makes them promise to always stay connected with each other.
+In the present day, the quartet have lost touch.
+Cynthia's ex-husband Gil Griffin, whose wealth originated from her family connections, has recently married his much younger mistress Mary Birmingham.
+She gives her housekeeper Teresa her pearl necklace and mails letters to her three former friends before committing suicide by jumping off the balcony of her penthouse apartment.

-Reunited at Cynthia's funeral in New York City, Annie, Brenda, and Elise discover that they are all facing marital problems similar to those Cynthia had.
-Annie is separated from her advertising executive husband, Aaron, and she is in therapy for self-esteem issues.
-Elise, an Oscar-winning actress, is struggling with alcoholism, her fading beauty and career, and a pending divorce with Bill, a film producer now involved with a young aspiring actress, Phoebe.
-Meanwhile, Brenda is struggling financially after divorcing her husband, Morty, who runs a successful chain of electronics stores.
+Reuniting at Cynthia's funeral in New York City, the surviving trio realize their current predicaments mirror Cynthia's.
+Annie is separated from her advertising executive husband, Aaron Paradis, and suffering from low self-esteem; Elise, an Oscar-winning actress, is struggling with alcoholism, her fading beauty and career, and a pending divorce from film producer Bill Atchison, who is now involved with young aspiring actress Phoebe LaVelle.
+Meanwhile, Brenda faces financial troubles after divorcing her husband Morty Cushman, who runs a successful chain of electronics stores.

-While Annie remains hopeful that she and Aaron will reconcile, especially after a romantic dinner and night together, he stuns her by asking for a divorce and revealing that he has been dating their mutual therapist.
-Elise attempts to revive her career by taking on a new female leading role, only to learn she's been offered the part of the character's unattractive mother and that Phoebe, through Bill's influence, has instead been cast as the lead.
-Brenda runs into Morty splurging on his young and beautiful girlfriend, Shelly, who cruelly insults Brenda's weight.
-After these events and reading Cynthia's letters to them telling them to take care of each other, the three women come together to commiserate.
-They decide to get "justice" rather than revenge over their husbands, having supported their former husbands and being largely responsible for their success, and form the "First Wives Club" using a property of Elise as their base.
+Annie is stunned when Aaron admits he has been dating their mutual therapist Leslie Rosen.
+Elise attempts to revive her career by taking on a new female leading role.
+However, she is instead cast as the lead character Monique's unattractive mother, while Phoebe will be portraying Monique.
+Brenda encounters Morty's young and beautiful girlfriend, Shelly Stewart, who disparages Brenda's weight.
+Internalizing Cynthia's letters, the three women, having been instrumental in their husbands's individual successes, decide to pursue "justice" over revenge by forming the "First Wives Club", using a property of Elise as their base.